mooniak/yaldevi-font/README.md

 ## Credits
+See FONTLOG.md for details on contributions.
 - Pathum Egodawatta (@pathumego) of mooniak
 - Denzel Rajitha (@denzelrajitha) of mooniak
 - Sol Matas (@solmatas)
+- Kosala Senevirathne (@kosalaya) of mooniak
+- Ayantha Randika (@paarandika) of mooniak

 ## License

-Ayanna Narrow™ will be released under the  [SIL Open Font License](http://scripts.sil.org/OFL)
+Ayanna™ will be released under the  [SIL Open Font License](http://scripts.sil.org/OFL)

 For information on what you're allowed to change or modify, consult the OFL-1.1.txt and OFL-FAQ.txt files.
 The OFL-FAQ also gives a very general